Help with tuition - Island Advantage Bursaries and Debt Reduction

-The increase to debt reduction will commence in 2018-2019 academic year, but you are still eligible for up to $2000 in debt reduction if you’ve graduated in previous years.
+Increases to debt reduction began in 2018-2019 academic year, but students are still eligible for up to $2000 in debt reduction for previous years.
 You have up to three years after graduation to apply.
 All loans must be in good standing to qualify for the debt reduction grant.

 Yes, this bursary is dispersed annually.
 You will be eligible for the Island Advantage any year of your first degree.
 For those taking their second degree, they are not eligible for the George Coles but may be eligible for other help.

 Are there eligibility exceptions to the George Coles?

 Most PEI students attending PEI schools are eligible.
 There are two possible exceptions to the Island Advantage - George Coles.
 You must be in your first degree, so George Coles doesn’t apply if you go for a second degree.
 And if you’re already receiving a tuition subsidy from Skills PEI, you won’t be eligible to get extra money.
 However, these students may still be eligible for the Island Advantage - Low and Middle Income and Debt Reduction.